ROHIT32767/Advanced-C-shell/README.md

 b) scandir command may not be prefered to iterate over the directory entries as scanddir automatically mallocs the name_list thereby causing a possibility of stack_frame to pile-up and give rise to seg_fault
 c) perror is displayed if one of the paths redirected to is invalid
 d) Some of the syntax-error cases in discover command are not handled
+e) I have not handled cases like discover -df and discover -fd as those cases are not mentioned in the document as its mentioned that -d searches for all directories and -f searches for all files but there is no definition for -df and -fd which are not defined.

 ```
 ```